beta-byte/0xAndrewBlack/README.md

   <img alt="JavaScript" src="./assets/resources/icons/langs/ES6.svg" draggable="false" alt="JS Icon" />
 </p>

-- I’m currently (and constantly) working on my personal projects, which are tools and websites.
+- I am currently (and constantly) working on my personal projects, which are tools and websites.
-- I'm working on several React projects with my favourite website Netlify.
+- I am working on several React projects with my favourite website Netlify.
-- I also make logo design and every kind of designs, so if you need a good logo just hmu
+- I also make logo design and every kind of designs, so if you need a good logo just hit me up.
-- In my hobby im making music and instrumentals.
+- In my hobby I am making music and instrumentals.

 ---

 ### ✉️ Send me a message!

-- I am open for collaborations (musicly as well), so if you find my work interesting feel free to send me a message! <br/> Here is where you can find me:
+- I am open for collaborations (musically as well), so if you find my work interesting feel free to send me a message! <br/> Here is where you can find me:

 <p align="left">
   <a href="javasript:void(0);">